 2. What does EXW (Ex Works) mean in China – and what are the Pros and Cons?

 The delivery is completed when the buyer picks up the goods from the seller at the named place, such as a warehouse or factory.
 The buyer takes over ownership and responsibilities once the goods are available for you to transport.
 This term is used for ocean freight and air freight.

 We suggest you take serious consideration when you choose EXW.
 The hassle of dealing with inland transportation in China and customs clearance in Chinese ports and other related issues may create a lot of work that needs to be managed.

-3. What's the meaning of CIF (Cost, Insurance and Freight) in China and what are the Pros and Cons?
+3. What does CIF (Cost, Insurance and Freight) mean in China, and what are the Pros and Cons?